How to replace an oil level "sight glass"

-I claim no copyright for this method.
-This method is simple, easy to do, and leaves no bits of plastic in the oil pan.
-NO DRILLING REQUIRED!
+I claim no copyright for this method of using a red-hot screwdriver.
+This method is simple, easy to do, and leaves no bits of plastic in the oil pan; and, NO DRILLING REQUIRED.

-The method was provided to me in May 2012 by Tom Cutter, www.RubberChickenRacingGarage.com; located in Yardley, PA.
-I liked it so much I asked Tom for permission to post it here and I removed my old recommendations (screw method or knocking out from inside if pan was off).
+The idea for this method was provided to me in May 2012 by Tom Cutter, www.RubberChickenRacingGarage.com; located in Yardley, PA.
+Tom is a well-known expert BMW motorcycle repairman.
+I liked the simple idea so much (why had I not thought of it myself?....) that I asked Tom for permission to post it here .....and I removed my old recommendations (screw method or knocking out from inside if pan was off).

-Every 'oil level sight glass' I have worked on, so far, has been plastic.
+Every 'oil level sight glass' I have worked on, so far, except for some very old antique, or industrial engines, has been plastic.

-Use an old wide flat-blade screwdriver about a foot long, NOT a Phillips type).
+Use an old wide flat-blade screwdriver about a foot long, DO NOT use a Phillips type.

 You will need a method of heating the tip area of the blade to red hot.
-A propane torch is fine.
-I use my oxy-acet outfit.
+A propane torch is fine, so is an oxy-acet outfit.
 You will need a small piece of wood as a fulcrum for the screwdriver.
-You can use an old screwdriver handle for this, or whatever you have.
+You can use an old screwdriver or hammer wood handle for this, or whatever you have.

 Draining the the motor oil is NOT necessary; but, if the sight glass weeping or dark discoloration is not serious, you might consider waiting until oil change time.